Learning French and German at the Same Time: My Favorite Tips, Resources and More

 The program includes practical language use, linguistics and culture.

 The University of York is a relatively high-ranking college that also has a high acceptance rate, potentially making it an accessible and worthwhile option for many students.

 Franco-Germanic Studies Major at the University of Indianapolis

-Combined French and German undergrad programs are much less popular at public universities in the U.S. than in the U.K., but the University of Indianapolis, a private school, offers a Franco-Germanic studies major.
+Combined French and German undergrad programs are much less popular at public universities in the U.S. than in the U.K., but the University of Indianapolis offers a Franco-Germanic studies major.